OfficeDev/office-js-docs-reference/README.md

 # Office JavaScript API Reference

-Welcome to the Office JavaScript API Reference documentation.
-In this repository, you can find the documentation source files for Office JavaScript API Reference.
+Welcome to the Office JavaScript API Reference documentation repository.
 For the best experience, we recommend you view this content on [docs.microsoft.com](https://docs.microsoft.com/javascript/api/overview/office?view=office-js).

 > **Note**: You can find the documentation source files for Office JavaScript API concepts, quickstarts, tutorials, and how-to guides in the [OfficeDev/office-js-docs-pr](https://github.com/OfficeDev/office-js-docs-pr) repository.